akuklev/akuklev/what-are-dependent-types.md

 printf( "Hello, %s!", argv[0] );
 ```

 The function “print formatted” `printf(string template, ...)` has a variable number of arguments depending on the first argument `template`.
 If `template` contains no %-patterns, `printf` has no additional arguments.
-If it has a single `%s`, as in our example, it has an additional argument of type `string`.
+If it has a single `%s`, as in the Example 1, it has an additional argument of type `string`.
 The pattern `%d` would require an integer argument, and `%f` a `float`.
 The number of %-patterns in the template determines how many additional arguments are required.

 `printf()` has been used for security attacks so frequently that they got a proper name: Format String Vulnerability.
 All of them could be prevented by a signature making tacit assumptions explicit:
 ```c
 printf(string template, <printf_args(template)> ...args)
 ```
 Here `printf_args(template)` is a “type-valued” (or “type level”) function that extracts the list of expected types for the additional arguments from the `template`.
-In our example
+For instance,
 ```cpp
 printf_args("Hello, %s!
 Current CPU temperature is %f.")
 ```